Prashanth-HR/CV2D/README.md

 - run *$ python server.py*

-## NodeRed Integration
+# NodeRed Integration
 - import [flows.json](/flows.json) into the NodeRed interface.
+- open the imported flow named **CV2D**
-- change the url param in the http node to the url obtained from running *server.py* script.
+- change the param in the http node to the url obtained from running *server.py* script.

 ##### Resources